IvanZdanovich/notes/Testing/integrating-requirements-into-codebase.md

 ### Cons of Integrating Requirements with Cypress
 - Graduated Implementation and Delayed Benefits
   - Incremental Adaptation: Integrating requirements into existing test cases is a gradual process.
 The benefits of precise coverage and streamlined management will only be fully realized after refactoring the entire test suite.
-  - Temporary Inconsistencies: During the transition period, a mix of old and new methods might lead to inconsistencies in coverage and test management.
 - Initial Overhead and Learning Curve
-  - Complex Understanding Required: Accurate creation and indexing of requirements demand a deep understanding of the application's structure, which can be challenging for new or less experienced team members.
   - Steep Learning Curve: Significant initial investment in learning the new conventions and structures, which can slow down productivity during the onboarding process.
 - Increased Complexity in Test Management
   - Management Overhead: Adds complexity to the testing process by requiring ongoing management of both requirements and test cases, including keeping them up-to-date and correctly linked.